 Let’s see what’s needed to make this plant-based recipe!

 - Zucchini, Yellow Squash & Carrots — these get spiralized (or grated or thinly sliced) to create our raw veggie noodles.

 - Red Cabbage & Bell Peppers — more sliced vegetables to help us “eat the rainbow”; you can swap them for other varieties you like to eat in a Pad Thai salad.

 - Sprouts, Green Onion & Cilantro — authentic and nutritious toppings for our healthy raw vegan pad Thai; don’t forget to sprinkle some cashews on top, too!

 - Peanut Butter Dressing — an easy 7-ingredient sauce that’s made within minutes to be slathered on your veggie noodles.
 The healthy fats help vitamins A, E and K from the vegetables to be absorbed better!

-For a little more substance, we love to add some baked tofu or tempeh on our crispy vegan Pad Thai for more calories and protein — not taking the whole “raw” part all too seriously here.
+We love to add some baked tofu or tempeh to our crispy vegan Pad Thai for more calories and protein — not taking the whole “raw” part all too seriously here.

 The main part of preparing our raw vegan pad Thai is to make the veggie noodles — zucchini, squash and carrots get spiralized, bell pepper, green onion and red cabbage thinly sliced.

 Once you have the colorful veggie base ready in a large bowl, blend your 7-ingredient homemade peanut butter dressing and pour it over the pad Thai salad!